-- 1. Evaluation Criteria (With Weights) - a.
+1. Evaluation Criteria (With Weights)

+a.
 Importance/relevance and Applicability of proposal to the program goals (20 points).
 This criterion ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, federal, regional, state, or local activities.
-For the LCR program this includes: How well the proposal demonstrates the local significance and regional importance of the need(s) or management objective(s) that will guide development of the environmental characterization.
-At a minimum, the proposal must identify management goals that are not currently being achieved, describe how characterization products from this cooperative agreement will significantly address that deficiency, and state the benefits that will result to the public and resource management community. - b.
-Technical/scientific merit (40 points).
+For the grant offered by the LCR and Outreach Programs this includes: How well the proposal demonstrates the regional and national significance of the management issue, needs, and objectives that will guide development of the environmental characterization.
+At a minimum, the proposal must identify management goals that are not currently being achieved, describe how characterization products from this cooperative agreement will significantly address that deficiency, and state the benefits that will result to the public and resource management community.

+b.
+Technical/scientific merit (25 points).
 This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
-For the LCR program this includes: How well the proposal divides the project into discrete tasks that make effective use of the technical capabilities of the cooperator, partner(s), and the Center.
+For the grant offered by the LCR and Outreach Programs this includes: How well the proposal divides the project into discrete tasks that make effective use of the technical capabilities of the cooperator, partner(s), and the Center.
 How well the proposal identifies a plan for managing project tasks, coordinating among the various contributors, and implementing product development.
-How effectively the proposal demonstrates that the three characterization components will address local management needs.
+How effectively the proposal demonstrates that the four characterization components will address local management needs.
 This criterion includes such factors as the technical merit of the process that the cooperator has outlined for developing the characterization and the proposed role for the Center in its development.
-How well the proposed work will integrate technology; socioeconomic, physical, and ecological information; and public participation to accomplish project goals and objectives.
-This criterion measures both the scope of the proposed project and the integration of its various components. - c.
-Overall qualifications of applicants (10 points).
+How well the proposed work will integrate technology; human dimensions and ecological information; and public participation to accomplish project goals and objectives.
+This criterion measures both the scope of the proposed project and the integration of its various components.

+- c.
+Overall qualifications of applicants (25 points).
 This criterion ascertains whether the applicant possesses the necessary education, experience, training, facilities, and administrative resources to accomplish the project.
-For the LCR program this includes: How well the proposal demonstrates that the project is broadly supported by the resource management community; that a broad group of resource managers and constituents will benefit from the product(s) and contribute to their design and assembly; and that a broad group of resource managers will use the product(s).
+For the grant offered by the LCR and Outreach Programs this includes: How well the proposal demonstrates that the project is broadly supported by the resource management community; that a broad group of resource managers and constituents will benefit from the product(s) and contribute to their design and assembly; and that a broad group of resource managers will use the product(s).
 This criterion includes such features as a formal public involvement plan, a plan for managing the partnership team involving communication and decision-making strategies, letters of support from users and partners, and a plan for disseminating the products and training the coastal management community in their use. - d.
 Project costs (10 points).
 This criterion evaluates the budget to determine if it is realistic and commensurate with the project needs and time-frame.
-For the LCR program this includes: How well the applicant demonstrates that the budget is commensurate with project needs and that the partnerships employed will improve the overall cost effectiveness of the project and value of the products by contributing funds, expertise, or other resources.
+For the grant offered by the LCR and Outreach Programs this includes: How well the applicant demonstrates that the budget is commensurate with project needs and that the partnerships employed will improve the overall cost effectiveness of the project and value of the products by contributing funds, expertise, or other resources. - e.

-e.
 Outreach and education (20 points).
-This criterion assesses whether the project provides a focused and effective education and outreach strategy regarding NOAAs mission to protect the Nations natural resources.
-For the LCR program this includes: How well the applicant integrates outreach and education activities into the work in order to assure that the project outputs will significantly address the management issue(s) targeted by the project.
+This criterion assesses whether the project provides a focused and effective education and outreach strategy regarding NOAA's mission to protect the Nation's natural resources.
+For the grant offered by the LCR and Outreach Programs this includes: How well the applicant integrates outreach and education activities into the work in order to assure that the project outputs will significantly address the management issue(s) targeted by the project.